Chem 40005 - Clinical Chemistry » Summer 2021 » Module 9 Quiz

 Which one of the following best explains the toxic effect of acetaminophen overdose?

-A. The hepatic necrosis is caused by depletion of a substance in the liver and eventual accumulation of the oxidized metabolite.
+A. The myocardial infarction is caused by the effect on respiratory centers in the brain and eventual lack of stimulation of the heart.

-B. The coma produced is caused by an immediate decrease in sensitivity to CO2 concentration through depression of respiratory centers in the brain.
+C. The coma produced is caused by an immediate decrease in sensitivity to CO2 concentration through depression of respiratory centers in the brain.

 D. The metabolic acidosis produced is caused by increased formation of formic acid by the liver during metabolism.